MicrosoftDocs/azure-devops-docs/docs/build-release/apps/aspnet-core-to-windows-vm.md

 ms.custom: mvc
 ---

-# CI/CD of an ASP.NET Core app to a Windows virtual machine
+# Deploy your ASP.NET Core app to a Windows virtual machine

 Visual Studio Team Services (VSTS) provides a highly customizable continuous integration (CI) and continuous deployment (CD) pipeline to automatically deploy your ASP.NET Core apps to a Windows virtual machine (VM) in Azure.